 Food and Diet

 Once a nation of nomadic herders, today’s citizens of the Kyrgyz Republic choose a diet reflective of this nomadic heritage; traditionally, herders got everything they needed to survive from their animals.
-Today’s diet still relies heavily on meat and a limited selection of vegetable, with much food fried or boiled.
+Today’s diet still relies heavily on bread, meat and a limited selection of vegetable, with much food fried or boiled.
 There is a wide range of fresh food for sale in markets throughout the country during the spring, summer, and fall.
-Selection in the winter is very limited.
+Selection in the winter is limited, while carrots, cabbage, green radish, apples are always available.
 Most local markets have white, pinto, mung, and red beans; chickpeas and split peas; pasta, rice, peanuts, and other nuts.
-Cheese, eggs, and milk are available in many, but not all, markets, and potatoes, cabbages, carrots, and onions can be found almost everywhere.
+Cheese, eggs, and milk are available in many, but not all, markets.
 Tofu is available in larger towns.
-Oranges, bananas, and apples can be found in some parts of the country but are often expensive.
+Oranges and bananas can also be found in larger towns, but are often expensive.
 It’s difficult to be a vegetarian in Kyrgyz Republic, but possible.
 The cost of purchasing fruits and vegetables out of season can be very expensive and preserving fruits and vegetables while in season requires planning, but previous Volunteers have managed.
-Due to the local diet and cultural importance of sharing meals with host families, Kygyz Republic would be a difficult placement for vegans.
+Due to the local diet and cultural importance of sharing meals with host families, Kyrgyz Republic would be a difficult placement for vegans.
 Those with gluten intolerance should be aware that bread has a role both in tradition and as a food staple.

-TransportationMost Volunteers travel within the country in commercial minivans (called marshrutkas), but some choose to pay more and hire long-distance taxis.
-Although the vans often do not operate on a set schedule, there is regular public transportation between cities.
-Travel by bus among cities is also possible.
-Because of safety issues, Peace Corps/Kyrgyz Republic prohibits Volunteers from driving or riding on two-or three-wheeled motorized vehicles for any reason.
+Peace Corps/Kyrgyz Republic prohibits Volunteers from driving or riding on two-or three-wheeled motorized vehicles for any reason.
 Volunteers are not allowed to own or drive private automobiles or tractors.
-There are also affordable domestic flights linking the two major cities, Bishkek and Osh.
-Road travel between oblasts after dark is prohibited and road travel within oblasts after dark is strongly discouraged; violation of these policies may result in the termination of your Volunteer service.
+Road travel between villages and towns after dark is prohibited; violation of these policies may result in the termination of your Volunteer service.